ikarus-project/ikarus/docs/website/01_theory/LocalBasis.md

 These methods return a const reference to the evaluated ansatz function values and derivatives.

 These method depend on an earlier call to `bind(...)`.
 This binds the local basis to one quadrature rule and caches the passed `bindDerivatives(..)`.
-Therefore, to bind to a integration rule and cache the value and the ansatz function jacobian one can call:
+Therefore, to bind to an integration rule and cache the value and the ansatz function jacobian one would call:

 === "Usage with integration point index"